MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- scale based on a schedule
 		- scale based on demand
 		- use predictive scaling
+- components: auto scaling; CloudWatch; Elastic Load Balancer (optional)
+- termination logic
+	1. If there are instances in multiple Availability Zones, choose the Availability Zone with the most instances and at least one instance that is not protected from scale in.
+If there is more than one Availability Zone with this number of instances, choose the Availability Zone with the instances that use the oldest launch configuration.
+	2. Determine which unprotected instances in the selected Availability Zone use the oldest launch configuration.
+If there is one such instance, terminate it.
+	3. If there are multiple instances to terminate based on the above criteria, determine which unprotected instances are closest to the next billing hour.
+(This helps you maximize the use of your EC2 instances and manage your Amazon EC2 usage costs.)
+If there is one such instance, terminate it.
+	4. If there is more than one unprotected instance closest to the next billing hour, choose one of these instances at random.
+- **lifecycle hooks**
+  - The lifecycle hook puts the instance into a wait state (`Pending:Wait` or `Terminating:Wait`).
+The instance is paused until you continue or the timeout period ends
+  - During this wait state, you can perform custom actitivities (e.g. retrieve operational data)
+  - By default, the instance remains in a wait state for 1 hour, and then the Auto Scaling group continues the launch or terminate process
+- cool down period
+  - It ensures that the Auto Scaling group does not launch or terminate additional EC2 instances before the previous scaling activity takes effect
+  - Its default value is 300 seconds
+  - It is a configurable setting for your Auto Scaling group
+- EC2 Auto Scaling groups are **regional** constructs.
+They can span Availability Zones, but not AWS regions
+- When an impaired instance fails a health check, Amazon EC2 Auto Scaling automatically terminates it and replaces it with a new one

 ### General Security Risks
 - bad actors: typically automated process